 Track record of success

-Having been in existence for nearly three decades (and with a high programme completion rate), we know what works and fosters success in our programme, and don’t tinker much with it.
+Having been in existence for over three decades (and with a high programme completion rate), we know what works and fosters success in our programme, and don’t tinker much with it.
 Tried and true teaching delivery is emphasised: programme is seminar-based, with class trips; assessment is based on written work, participation and in-course trajectory.

 Top notch scholarship

 Staff lecturers are world-renowned in their international research programmes.
 High level research ongoing on topics concerning West and East Africa, Polynesia and Melanesia, Amazonia and Andes.

 The SRU is based in the Sainsbury Centre for Visual Arts, a modern building with gallery, teaching and library facilities.
 All teaching and is done in the building; the gallery’s masterpieces play a major role in teaching and discussions.
 Students each have individual work spaces in the building, located directly above the library, and there is dedicated library staff to help with research, skills training and bibliography.